OptimisticPessimist/pscweb3/docs/role_manual_en.md

    - Target scenes (multiple selection available)
    - Notes

+### 🚩 Milestone Settings
+Set major deadlines and performance dates (milestones).

+1. Add from **"Milestone Settings"** in project settings.
+2. Set title, date, color, etc., and save.
+3. Displayed on the schedule; can automatically create attendance confirmation events.
+4. Setting **reservation capacity** generates a ticket reservation page link.
+   - Share the generated link with performance announcements on SNS.
+   - Visitors can reserve by entering name, email, number of tickets, etc.

+### 🎫 Milestone Reservation List
+Check reservation status for each performance (milestone) and manage visitor attendance.

+1. Open **"Milestone Settings"** in project settings.
+2. Click the **"Reservation Page"** link for milestones with reservation capacity set.
+3. The reservation list displays the following information:
+   - Visitor name and email address
+   - Number of tickets reserved
+   - Referrer (if cast/staff)
+   - Reservation date and time
+4. Use the **attendance toggle** to record visitor attendance.
+   - Toggle ON marks as "Attended".
+   - The list clearly shows attended vs. unattended.

+> 💡 **Multi-language Support**
+> The reservation page supports 5 languages (Japanese, English, Korean, Simplified Chinese, Traditional Chinese).
+> It automatically displays according to visitors' browser settings.

 ### 📊 Editing Scene Charts
 Set which characters appear in each scene.